c3sr/mq/README.md

 The script at `/scripts/run-integration-tests.sh` will start a RabbitMQ server in a docker container and run the integration tests against it.
 This requires that you have Docker and at least go version 1.13 installed.

+## Code Coverage

+The script at `/scripts/generate-coverage-report.sh` will run the Unit and Integration tests with coverage, and produce a report `coverage.html` from the merged results.